-Mary Dickerson Pratt was a lovely southern lady.
+Mary Dickenson Pratt was a lovely southern lady.
 Her birthplace was Edgefield County, South Carolina and she was born in December 1800.
 When she was a child, the family moved to Warren County, Tennessee.

 When Mary was 16 years old, her mother died and her father remarried.
 Mary was unhappy at home so her father gave her a beautiful, spirited horse and put her in the care of friends who were passing through Alabama on their way west.
 She lived with her sister, Sarah, in River Bend, Bibb County, Alabama until her marriage.
-One day, young, fun loving, Mary Dickerson finishing a chicken dinner, placed a wish bone over the door and said that, “the first man to walk under it would be her true love.”
+One day, young, fun loving, Mary Dickenson finishing a chicken dinner, placed a wish bone over the door and said that, “the first man to walk under it would be her true love.”
 The old saying was soon put to a test.
 Sarah’s brother-in-law, Absalom Pratt unexpectedly walked in.
 He was a stranger to Mary but they fell in love and were married, March 1822.
 They had twelve children (six boys and six girls).